Information on Office for Rent in Bangkok

-Bangkok has a wide range of offices for rent near BTS and MRT, and an extensive choice of locations.
-Prices for offices for rent in Bangkok reflect the locations, access to transport and the grade of office building and facilities.
+There is a wide range of offices for rent in bangkok, many near BTS and MRT, with an extensive choice of locations.
+Prices for offices for rent in Bangkok reflect the locations, access to public transportation and the grade of office building and facilities.

-Office areas in Bangkok are concentrated around the CBD which covers Silom, Sathon, Wireless and Sukhumvit roads.
+Office areas in Bangkok are concentrated around the Central Business District (CBD) which covers Silom, Sathon, Wireless and Sukhumvit roads.
 However, there are offices for rent in Bangkok near MRT stations all over town including the Ratchadapisek area.
 CBRE covers all types of office property in all Bangkok locations from the areas above through to suburban and midtown locations such as Ratchadapisek, Viphavadi-Rangsit, Chaengwattana and Bangna.

-Proximity to mass transit systems has become a priority for Bangkok office tenants.
+When looking for offices to rent in Bangkok, proximity to mass transit systems is a priority for most office tenants.
 There are two existing mass transit systems: the BTS sky train and the MRT subway, which serve primarily the central and midtown locations of Bangkok.

 Office locations for rent in Bangkok can be geographically classified into two main regions, which are:

 Defined as the area incorporating Silom, Sathorn, Rama IV Road, Ploenchit, Wireless Road, Asoke, and the early Sukhumvit area (Sukhumvit Road up to Soi 24).

 The core CBD includes Silom, Sathon, Wireless and Ratchadamri Road, passing through Rama IV and Ploenchit Road.